-Palm plants are beautiful additions to a landscape or houseplant collection, with the areca palm (Dypsis lutescens, U.S. Department of Agriculture plant hardiness zones 10b through 11a) being one of the most popular palms for indoor growth, according to NC State Extension.
+Palm plants are beautiful additions to a landscape or houseplant collection, with the areca palm (Dypsis lutescens, U.S. Department of Agriculture plant hardiness zones 10 and 11) as one of the most popular palms for indoor growth.
 If you wish to add more palms to your surroundings, you can propagate them by dividing a mature plant or using seeds.
 Knowing how to propagate a palm plant and then care for it will ensure it's as healthy as possible and will always look its best.

 Video of the Day